swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 The doctors prescribed total removal of the  bladder and its replacement with two external plastic bags !
 They gave him two  years to live.
 But when you have a problem with your head

-64</p>
+64

-    <p>or your testicles they don’t recommend removal  of the head or the testicles.
+    or your testicles they don’t recommend removal  of the head or the testicles.
 How wonderful medicine is !

 In short, he refused  the operation.<br>
 -&nbsp;&nbsp;&nbsp;&nbsp;  My sister blackmailed  me and forced me to come to you and fast.
 I don’t want to fast, but I am also  refusing the operation because I won’t be able to go to the swimming pool, or  the seaside afterwards.